Skip to main content

 Queensland Government agencies with responsibilities to enforce the law may sanction licences or other authorisations concerning asbestos and in accordance with their enforcement framework.
 Sanctions may include adding conditions, cancelling, suspending, disqualifying or issuing warnings to a licence holder.

-Workplace Health and Safety Queensland (WHSQ) licences people to remove licenced quantities of asbestos and asbestos containing materials under the Work Health and Safety Regulation 2011.
-WHSQ sanctions licence holders who do not carry out this work safely and competently.
+Workplace Health and Safety Queensland (WHSQ) licences people to remove licenced quantities of asbestos and asbestos containing materials, and asbestos assessors under the Work Health and Safety Regulation 2011.
+WHSQ sanctions licence holders who do not carry out this work safely and competently and may refuse to renew a licence if not satisfied that the licence holder would be able to ensure that the work or other activities to which the licence related are carried out safely and competently.

-A summary of licence sanctions from 2018–2021 is detailed below.
+A summary of licence sanctions over the past five financial years is below.
 Find out more about asbestos licences, including lists of current licence holders.

 Prosecutions